kcf-jackson/webr-animate/readme.md

 This is an experiment to manually port the [animate](https://github.com/kcf-jackson/animate) R package to [webR](https://github.com/r-wasm/webr/).

 The goal is to have a (partially) working version of the `animate` package in the browser until the original package can be compiled natively to WebAssembly and loaded by webR.
-This is a temporary solution, and not intended for production use.
+This is a proof of concept, and not intended for production use.

-## A fun example - Sokoban
+## An example - Sokoban

 ## Notes

-1. Interactive events work well, and it can be a lot of fun to play with!

-    2048 example here with code link

-    ### Usage

-    The variable `io` is reserved for the webr-animate package to capture mouse and keyboard events.
-Here is a simple example:
+1. The variable `io` is reserved for the webr-animate package to capture mouse and keyboard events.
+The variables get updated whenever a registered event gets triggered.
+Here is an example:

     #### Mouse events